Carlosg34/Simple_React_TodoList_App/README.md

 ## To run the app
+   - Download or clone project to local machine
+   - CD into it
+   - Run command `npm install`
+   - Run command `npm start`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>